anszu/react_chat_redux/README.md

 ```

 #### Redux
-In Redux `channelId` and `userName` will be defined as Reducers in [src/reducers/index.js](https://github.com/anszu/react_chat_redux/blob/master/src/reducers/index.js) with the same presets.
+In Redux `channelId` and `userName` will be defined as reducers in [src/reducers/index.js](https://github.com/anszu/react_chat_redux/blob/master/src/reducers/index.js) with the same presets.
-The `channelIdReducer` should update and return the `channelId` whenever the `CHANNEL_SELECTED` action is fired, while the `userNameReducer` update and returns the `userName` if the `USERNAME_SELECTED` action was triggerd.
+The `channelIdReducer` should update and return the `channelId` whenever the `CHANNEL_SELECTED` action is fired, while the `userNameReducer` updates and returns the `userName` if the `USERNAME_SELECTED` action was triggerd.

 ```javascript
 import { combineReducers } from 'redux';